-Section 7.2 - Entering Transit Performance Data in OLGA
+Section 7.2 - Entering Transit Performance Data in SharePoint

-Recipients of DRPT transit operating assistance are required to submit UPT, VRH and VRM in OLGA on or before the last business day of each month for the previous month's activity (ex: the deadline to submit July data is the last business day in August).
-Additionally, agencies that are required to submit annual PMT in OLGA must do so on or before December 15th each year.
-All performance metrics must be entered into OLGA by mode.
+Recipients of DRPT transit operating assistance are required to submit UPT, VRH, and VRM on or before the last business day of each month for the previous month's activity (ex: the deadline to submit July data is the last business day in August).

+Additionally, agencies that are required to submit annual PMT in SharePoint must do so on or before December 15th each year.
+All performance metrics must be entered into the spreadsheet in the respective agency SharePoint folder.